Pir00t/pir00t.github.io/assets/writeups/huntress24_misc.md

 250 OK. flag{54c6ec05ca19565754351b7fcf9c03b2}
 ```

-# Nightmare on Hunt Street

-**What is the IP address of the host that the attacker used?**

-`10.1.1.42` - Ran Chainsaw and found this in lateral movement output.

-**Times brute forced (jsmith)**

-`32` - chainsaw output

-**What is the name of the offensive security tool that was used to gain initial access?
-Answer in all lowercase.**

-`psexec` - based on remote service being added (Event ID 7045) and the random named binary

-**How many unique enumeration commands were run with net.exe?
-Answer just the integer value.**

-`3` - Performed search with Chainsaw for **net.exe**.
-Then a Regex in CyberChef to establish the count- CommandLine: .*

-**What password was successfully given to the user created?**

-`Susan123!` - found alongside previous answer

 # Malibu

 Going off the hint _"What do you bring to the beach?"_, this connection is likely for a bucket in the cloud.
 Nmap offered little in the service or provider detail so I tried curl instead.
 Access denied on just the address provided by the instance, however, appending /bucket returned an XML with bucket info!